Cloufield/GWASTutorial/04_Data_QC/README.md

 `--hwe 5e-6` : filters out all variants which have Hardy-Weinberg equilibrium exact test p-value below the provided threshold.
 NOTE: With case/control data, cases and missing phenotypes are normally ignored. (see https://www.cog-genomics.org/plink/1.9/filter#hwe)

 ### Pruning

-Since there are ofter strong LD among SNPs, for some analysis we don't need all SNPs.
+There are ofter strong Linkage disequilibrium(LD) among SNPs, for some analysis we don't need all SNPs and we need to remove the redundant SNPs to avoid bias in genetic estimations.
+For example, for relatedness estimation, we will use only LD-pruned SNP set.

 We can use `--indep-pairwise 50 5 0.2` to filter out those are in strong LD and keep only the independent SNPS.
 Please check https://www.cog-genomics.org/plink/1.9/ld#indep for the meaning of each parameter.
 Combined with the filters we just introduced, we can run: